hitchdev/hitchstory/docs/why/interesting-to-the-business.rst

 There are several things wrong with this:

-#1 There really isn't any "the business", there are just stakeholders - lots of different people are interested in the behavior of the software.
+#1 There isn't really a clearly defined "the business", there are just stakeholders - lots of different people are interested in the behavior of the software.

-#2 Stakeholders rarely have an interest in the implementation details, but they are always concerned with the behavior of software - nonetheless, the level of detail which they are interested in will vary widely.
+#2 Stakeholders rarely have an interest in the implementation details, but they are always concerned with the behavior of software - nonetheless, the level of detail in the behavior of the software which they are interested in will vary widely.

 #3 Even individual interest in behavioral details can vary over time - sometimes they will want only vague details, other times they will be interested in obscure business logic, and other times they will be interested in specific user UI actions.